0xScratch/Nexbizn/README.md

 2. ***Buying/Selling Tokens***: This platform uses **NEX** tokens for bidding in auctions.
 Brands can buy these tokens from the platform and if won the auction, the tokens will be burned right away.
 Rest of the participants can sell them if they are willing to, cuz these tokens have no monetary value outside the platform.

 3. ***Auctions***: Usually, the auctions will be held autonomously like every 24 hours and till then participants can register themselves, or buy up some tokens or just wait.
 Make sure the data collected in a particular auction get erased and participants need to register again for the next one (although, this gives me an idea of having a valid profile for the participants, but that's for later).
 Now let's discuss the rules and how this auction really works:
-    - The auction will be held in a **Unpermissioned Candle Style**, meaning the participants can see the highest bid and the time left for the auction to end.
+    - The auction will be held in an **Unpermissioned Candle Style**, meaning the participants can see the highest bid and the time left for the auction to end.
     - Suppose the auction is to be held for 1 hour, then whole auction will be divided in 3600 slots (1 slot = 1 second). and will keep noting which participant has the highest bid at a particular slot.
     - As the auction ends, the platform will randomly pick up a slot and the participant whose name on it will win the auction.
     - It's like more the slots you acquire by bidding high in a continuous way, more the chances of winning the auction. and sometimes, even if you bid high most of the times, you might not win the auction.
 It's all about luck and strategy.
 So plan well!